 Super-Food For Your Joints

-All inflammatory conditions, including all types of arthritis, improve enormously with black seed oil.
+All inflammatory conditions, including all types of arthritis, improve enormously with with this supplement.
 It lowers inflammatory levels throughout your body, especially in joints.
 This is attributed to its high content of amino acids, antioxidants, and of course, essential fatty acids (3).

 Cholesterol levels in people with diabetes were shown to lower with regular use of this oil (4).
-Lowered blood sugar levels (resulting in weight loss) and the management of diabetes is attributed to the high amount of the phytochemical thymoquinone found in black seed oil.
+Lowered blood sugar levels (resulting in weight loss) and the management of diabetes is attributed to the high amount of the phytochemical thymoquinone.

 Thymoquinone supports the immune system.

-A study done on a group of obese women following a low-calorie diet where some also took black seed oil showed those who included the oil lost more weight.
-We’ll do more research before adding it to our weight loss toolkit (5).
+A study done on a group of obese women following a low-calorie diet where some also took black seed oil showed those who included it lost more weight.
+We’ll do more research before adding it to our weight loss tool kit (5).